Nunie123/data_engineering_on_gcp_book/ch_09_secrets.md

 > gcloud secrets create source-api-password-2 --data-file=my-password.txt
 ```

-In Chapter 10 we'll discuss how to manage secrets with Terraform.
+In [Chapter 10: Infrastructure as Code with Terraform](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_10_infrastructure_as_code.md) we'll discuss how to manage secrets with Terraform.
 While it is good practice to create secrets with your Infrastructure as Code solution, the values of those secrets still need to be added manually to ensure they are not saved in your code repositories.
 ## Accessing a Secret
 Accessing a secret is just as easy as creating it:
 ``` Bash